 You might find yourself wondering…

 Now what, I don’t exactly have any content right now, what should I do?

 You can use your own content if you have some.
-You can post a quote, or link to your website, but let’s just say you don’t have ANY of that type of content right now… Take a deep breathe and let’s go!!
+You can post a quote or link to your website.
+Let’s just say you don’t have ANY of that type of content right now, take a deep breath and let’s go!!